gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ### 1.2.1 Example: Song metadata

-Suppose you are building a music app, and you want to store fixed attributes for each song — like title, artist, genre, and duration in minutes.
+Suppose you are building a music app, and you want to store fixed attributes for each song, like title, artist, genre, and duration in minutes.
 Once saved, this information doesn’t need to change.

 ```python
 song = ("Bohemian Rhapsody", "Queen", "Rock", 5.55)